MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 For app registrations, you can independently select __Credential__ to be [workload identity federation](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/) or a secret.

-#### Managed Identity support
+#### Azure Service Connection Managed Identity support

-You can now select a pre-existing managed identity and use it to configure a service connection.
+You can now select a pre-existing managed identity and use it to configure a service connection that uses workload identity federation.
 First, [create a User-assigned Managed Identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity).

 Then, create an Azure service connection and select the _Managed identity_ Identity Type.
 This will configure workload identity federation.